pelhamb/4760pbb65/index.md

-## Welcome to Pelham's ECE 4760 final project page!
+# Welcome to Pelham Bergesen's ECE 4760 final project page!

-# Project Introduction
+## Project Introduction

 ECE 4760 is a microcontrollers class, so the standard platform we use for all our projects is the Raspberry Pi Pico.
 We code in C and use different hardware periperals to make our microcontroller perform different functions, such as emulating birdsong and implementing PID control.
 For my final project, I drew on a couple functions we had worked on earlier in the year, specifically analog-to-digital conversion, direct digital synthesis, and PWM signal generation.